Home

 • Drain and place ribs in a shallow or low roasting pan

-• Pour my secret barbecue sauce over the ribs, cover and refrigerate for 2 hours
+• Pour the special barbecue sauce over the ribs, cover and refrigerate for 2 hours

 • Drain excess sauce into a bowl (do not leave excess sauce on the ribs or they may burn while grilling

-• Grill ribs for 30 minutes, basting with the sauce frequently the last 15 minutes of cooking
+• Grill ribs for 30 minutes, basting with the sauce frequently the last 15-20 minutes

 TA-DA!
 That's it.
-Now you and your family can enjoy these wonderful pork spareribs - go ahead, use your fingers, just have extra napkins handy. :-)
+Now you and your family can enjoy these wonderful pork spareribs.

 Thanks for visiting and wanting recipes that work.
-Each and every recipe on the website is a real restaurant recipe.
-With these recipes, you can cook with confidence and style, even if you use your fingers. :-)
+With these recipes, you can cook with confidence and style, even if you use your fingers! :-) - Donna